pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 756 Java | Read

+All today I was read an object thinking book and learned more about concepts of object-oriented programming, I continue to develop the front end to my API but I think that finished using swagger for this purpose

 #### Day 755 Java | React JS

 Starting with the front end to API, this project is built with React JS, Typescript, and Docosaurus, I like that anyone people can use this API to build their projects.